mariunaise/HDA-Thesis/content/BACH.typ

 Its cardinality is $2^M$, while $M$ defines the number of bits we want to extract through the quantization.
 It has to be noted, that $bold(cal(o))$ consists of optimal values that we may not be able to exactly approximate using a linear combination based on weights and our given input values.

-In comparison to the 1-bit sign-based quantization, we will not be able to find a linear combination of only two input values that approximates the optimal points we defined earlier.
+In comparison to the 1-bit sign-based quantization, a linear combination with only two addends does not achieve sufficiently accurate results.
 Therefore, we will use three or more summands for the linear combination as this give us more flexible control over the result of the linear combination with the helper data.
 Later we will be able to show that a higher number of summands for $z$ can provide better approximations for the ideal values of $z$ at the expense of the number of available input values for the quantizer.